argoproj/argo-cd/docs/operator-manual/config-management-plugins.md

       # The command is run in an Application's source directory.
 Standard output must be JSON matching the schema of the
       # static parameter announcements list.
       command: [echo, '[{"name": "example-param", "string": "default-string-value"}]']

-    # If set to then the plugin receives repository files with original file mode.
-Dangerous since the repository
-    # might have executable files.
-Set to true only if you trust the CMP plugin authors.
-    preserveFileMode: false
 ```

 !!! note